-Currently, the Texas Public Utility Commission(PUC) is beginning to get involved with power to choose in order to improve the overall transparency of the site.
+Currently, the Texas Public Utility Commission(PUC) is beginning to get involved with the Power to Choose in order to improve the overall transparency of the site.
 This is not the first time that the PUC has mounted efforts to improve the database, as the commission intervened in the past to prevent energy companies from advertising offerings that would allow them to be featured in spots with higher visibility.
 Over time there has been an increase in complaints and recent findings suggest that listed prices are “accurate” insofar as the people who sign up for plans maintain a very specific usage threshold.
 Actual usage behavior is quite different from that which corresponds with the pricing, however, and as a result, it is much more likely that consumers would incur a higher price than listed plans advertise.
-Overall, the PUC found that many share in the belief that power to choose does not need to be eliminated, but there is an urgent need to overhaul it.
+Overall, the PUC found that many share in the belief that the Power to Choose does not need to be eliminated, but there is an urgent need to overhaul it.

 Plastered all over the interface of the website are prices and plans offered by providers.
 At first glance, these deals appear second to none, drawing in consumers and earning clicks and sign ups, but in reality, they are not always what they seem.

-The first problem with power to choose is its lack of transparency and use of misleading formatting when promoting plans.
+The first problem with the Power to Choose is its lack of transparency and use of misleading formatting when promoting plans.
 Within the site’s interface, data is organized in such a way that the “cheapest” options are put at the top with the same bits of information shown as metrics for consumers to compare plans.
 This format makes it far too easy for site visitors to get a false sense of each plan’s offering and make a purchase in haste.

-As a result, people often fail to understand the full implications of the coverage they are opting into when they use power to choose.
+As a result, people often fail to understand the full implications of the coverage they are opting into when they use the Power to Choose.